EtherUniverse/whitepaper/ether-universe-whitepaper.md

 #### Participants

 Logic subchains delegates the supervision power of tokens to the miners on the platform, allowing the miners to vote to determine where to send the unlocked tokens.
 Miners do voting with certain fields on the blockchain.
 The more workers engage in the voting, the more secure the system is.

+Ether Universe employs a mechanism of Witness and Guarantor.
+As long as only a few miners will engage the verification, the system would risk being compromised if it solely relies on miners' verification.
+Witnesses and guarantors will vote jointly to determine the token unlocking.
+Different witnesses have different voting weights; the weights of the miners will be adjusted dynamically according to the change of miners and guarantors.
+Guarantors are participants who possess potent power; they delegate deposits to witnesses and elect witnesses to vote on their behalves.
+As the systems grows, the witnesses' overall weight will decline.
+Ether Universe will retain witnesses in favor of system stability.

 #### Reward/Punishment Mechanism